-We now briefly review the key idea and analysis of PSPI that controls the regret, which is essential to understanding the later sections.
-Note that in Eq.~\eqref{eq:regret}, the regret is measured under an unknown and often inaccessible state distribution $d^{\pi_\cp}$.
-A natural workaround is to solve this online optimization problem in a \emph{state-wise} manner: If the regret can be controlled uniformly for each state $s\in\cS$, then the overall regret bound holds for any $d^{\pi_\cp}\in\Delta(\cS)$.\footnote{The computational complexity of doing so does \textbf{not} depend on the size of the state space, since we only need to \emph{lazily} run the algorithm on states observed in the data.}
+\paragraph{State-wise regret control.} Note that in Eq.~\eqref{eq:regret}, the regret is measured under an unknown and often inaccessible state distribution $d^{\pi_\cp}$.
+A natural workaround is to solve this online optimization problem in a \emph{state-wise} manner: If the regret can be controlled uniformly for each state $s\in\cS$, then the overall regret bound holds for any $d^{\pi_\cp}\in\Delta(\cS)$.
+Also, it is worth noting that the computational complexity of doing so does not depend on the size of $\cS$, since we only need to lazily run the algorithm on states observed in the data.

-Leveraging this observation, the actor update in PSPI can be interpreted as a multiplicative-weights update from online learning~\cite{hazan2016introduction}.
+Leveraging this observation, the actor update in PSPI can be interpreted as a multiplicative-weights update from online learning \citep{hazan2016introduction}.